python/cpython/Doc/library/cookielib.rst

 CookieJar and FileCookieJar Objects
 -----------------------------------

-:class:`CookieJar` objects support the iterator protocol for iterating over contained :class:`Cookie` objects.
+:class:`CookieJar` objects support the :term:`iterator` protocol for iterating over contained :class:`Cookie` objects.

 :class:`CookieJar` has the following methods: